KittyCAD/modeling-app/README.md

 #### 4. Publish the release

-Head over to https://github.com/KittyCAD/modeling-app/releases, paste in the changelog discussed in the issue, and publish the draft release created by the `build-apps` workflow from step 2.
+Head over to https://github.com/KittyCAD/modeling-app/releases/new, pick the newly created tag and type it in the _Release title_ field as well.

+Hit _Generate release notes_ as a starting point to discuss the changelog in the issue.
+Once done, make sure _Set as the latest release_ is checked, and hit _Publish release_.

 A new Action kicks in at https://github.com/KittyCAD/modeling-app/actions, which can be found under `release` event filter.
 On success, the files will be uploaded to the public bucket and the announcement on Discord will be sent.